Joc Pederson Preview, Player Props: Giants vs. Braves

 Joc Pederson At The Plate

-- Pederson is hitting .230 with nine doubles, two triples, 11 home runs and 40 walks.
+- Pederson has nine doubles, two triples, 11 home runs and 40 walks while hitting .227.

-- In 58.3% of his 84 games this season, Pederson has picked up at least one hit.
-He's also had six multi-hit games.

-- In 41.7% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (7.1%).
+- In 35 of 85 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.